-3. Compensation of directors and senior management
+Compensation of directors and senior management

-The aggregate compensation, including benefits in kind, accrued or paid to our senior management with respect to the year ended December 31, 2023, for services in all capacities was €5,291,128.
-In 2023, we granted options to purchase 1,263,500 ordinary shares to our senior management.
-In determining the level and structure of the compensation of the directors in the fiscal year to which this report relates relevant scenario analyses carried out in advance have been considered as follows:
+The aggregate compensation, including benefits in kind, accrued or paid to our senior management, or Senior Management, with respect to the year ended December 31, 2023, for services in all capacities amounted to €5,291,128.
+In 2023, we granted options to purchase 1,263,500 ordinary shares to our board of directors, or Board of Directors, and our Senior Management.